VUEngine/vuengine.github.io/documentation/basics/vuengine-plugins.md

 # VUEngine Plugins

-VUEngine is built on a modular architecture that allows to seamlessly link in and use additional components alongside the actual engine through the concept of **VUEngine Plugins**.
+[VUEngine](https://github.com/VUEngine/VUEngine-Core) is built on a modular architecture that allows to seamlessly link in and use additional components alongside the actual engine through the concept of **VUEngine Plugins**.

-You can [create plugins yourself](#custom-plugins), but first and foremost, [VUEngine Studio](https://www.vuengine.dev/) comes with a library of reuseable, prefab components like actors, states or fonts, that can be easily included in your VUEngine project for a good headstart and/or to add new functionality.
+You can [create plugins yourself](#custom-plugins), but first and foremost, [VUEngine Studio](https://www.vuengine.dev/) comes with an extensive library of reuseable, prefab components like actors, states or fonts, that can be easily included in your VUEngine project for a good headstart and/or to add new functionality.

 For example, the library covers all the basic needs of a Virtual Boy game, like an automatic pause feature, a blinking low battery indicator, various splash screens or even a save data manager to work with Save RAM, so you can focus on writing the actual game.
 It also offers a broad selection of ready to use fonts, post processing effects, special actors, and more.